 Pre-Seeding TOTP Keys

-- The optional issuer parameter (as seen in Example 2) is a string value indicating the provider or service with which the account is associated.
+- The optional issuer parameter (as seen in Example 2 below) is a string value indicating the provider or service with which the account is associated.

-- The optional label parameter (as seen in Example 2) is used to identify the account with which a key is associated.
+- The optional label parameter (as seen in Example 2 below)) is used to identify the account with which a key is associated.

-Note: If both issuer parameter and issuer label prefix are present, they should be the same.
+Note: If both issuer parameter and issuer label prefix are present, they must have identical values.

 To see all the configuration options, consult the YubiKey Manager CLI (ykman) User Manual: https://support.yubico.com/support/solutions/articles/15000012643-yubikey-manager-cli-ykman-user-manual.